Puzzle Genius

 • Addition (+): The numbers in the cells of the block must sum up to the given number.

-• Multiplication (x): The numbers in the cells of the block must multiply to give the given number.
+• Multiplication (x): The numbers in the cells of the block must be multiplied together to arrive at the given number.

 A well-designed Calcudoku puzzle (such as those we publish) has only one unique solution, and it can be reached through logical deduction.
 There is never any need to guess.